 “People readily obtain care for physical ailments such as diabetes or cancer but feel shame around seeking help for illnesses such as depression or anxiety, even though these disorders also have physiological underpinnings.
 Building awareness for mental health can combat this stigma and help people understand that mental illness is no one’s fault nor is it a sign of character weakness.
 It is my hope that seeking treatment for mental illness will someday be viewed as a source of strength within our culture rather than a source of shame.”

-Mental health awareness allows all of San Diego to shine by fostering each individual’s ability to contribute to the greater good, have healthy relationships with others, and build a productive community.
+Mental health awareness allows all of San Diego to thrive by fostering each individual’s ability to have healthy relationships, contribute to the community, and participate in a productive community.